 The Hearing by the Board of the Authority

 The applicant will be notified of the recommendation by letter and will be invited to attend the hearing.
-It is the applicant’s choice whether they wish to attend the hearing.
+It is the applicant’s choice whether it wishes to attend the hearing.

 If the Executive recommends that the authorisation be refused, the applicant will be given the opportunity to seek an adjournment of the hearing in order to arrange for legal representation.

-The Executive's recommendation is no more than this.
-The decision on whether or not to approve an authorisation is made by the Board, who may accept, or reject, the recommendation of the Executive.
+The Executive's recommendation is purely that.
+The decision to grant or approve an authorisation is made by the Board, which may accept, or reject, the recommendation of the Executive.

 The decision of the Board will be notified to the applicant subsequently in writing by the Secretary to the Authority.
 Reasons will be provided for a negative decision and for the imposition of any conditions.

 If an applicant is aggrieved by a decision of the Authority not to approve an authorisation or to attach conditions to an authorisation, it may seek a review by the Financial Services Tribunal.

 This Tribunal is set up on an ad hoc basis, and is made up of individuals who are independent of both the Authority and applicant.
 The Financial Services Tribunal cannot overturn the Authority’s decision but can refer the case back to the Authority for reconsideration based on its findings.

 Further details of the procedures of the Financial Services Tribunal can be requested from the Chief Secretary's Office.

 Any right of review (e.g. to the Financial Services Tribunal) will be explained to the applicant in the letter communicating the decision of the Board.